Skip to main content

 There are 2 different types of client access role:

-Default: these are the pre-defined client access roles in HighGround and cover the most common access control scenarios you are likely to need.
+Default Roles: These are the pre-defined client access roles that come with HighGround.
+They cover the most common access control scenarios you’re likely to encounter, making it easy to get started without the need for extensive configuration.

 3.0 - Types of Access Levels